Andreas Whittam Smith was the editor of the Independent before having a spell as president of the BBFC (at a time

 Paul in Oxfordshire:

-it.
+about it.
 It puzzles me but I have to accept that British people are very, very sensitive to bad language on the screen.
-Much more so than other nations, much more so than the Americans, and even much more so than a nation, which is very close to us, Ireland.
+Much more so than other nations, much more so than the Americans, and even much more so than a nation, which is very close

 Why would that be?

 then you hope your children won't swear in front of grandmother.
 I think it is that sort of feeling.
 It is a feeling which pervades the nation, it's a fact, it is no use criticising it, it is a cultural fact.
 That is why I don't believe in

 So what do you do about it?

-them a certificate that is one that they don't want, for commercial reasons they sometimes put bad language in, in order to raise the classification.
+to give them a certificate that is one that they don't want, for commercial reasons they sometimes put bad language in, in order to raise the classification.
 They would rather be in a fifteen than a twelve, for whatever commercial reasons.
 The

 The British board is financed by the film industry is it not?